-With the cost of food being a hot topic lately, here are a few ways to make the most commonly wasted foods last, or stretch a bit further, to get every bit of goodness out.
+With the rising cost of living and groceries being a hot topic lately, here are a few ways to make the most commonly wasted foods last, or stretch a bit further, to get every bit of goodness out.

-The freezer is your best friend.
-A top tip I picked up a while back is to start a “stock pot”.
-This can be a large freezer bag or container that you put the ends of the veges, peelings etc that you're prepping into, and then put it in the freezer.
+A top tip to using up veges is to start a “stock pot”.
+This can be a large freezer bag or container that you put the ends of your veges, peelings etc into, and then place that in the freezer.

 Talking of making soup, that's a really good way to use up any veges kicking around in the salad drawer, but here are some other ideas for you.